How long can a boiler flue be? Boiler flue regulations

-A flue is a system of passing heat and toxic gases from the inside of a home to the outside.
+A boiler flue is a device used to transfer heat and hazardous gases from a house’s interior to the outside.

 Two types of flues are common now.
 They are:

 A boiler flue, most common in the UK, comes outside of a house drilling into an external wall is called a horizontal flue.
 This flue comes out of a house from the boiler to the outer wall straightly.

 A flue that exits through the roof or loft is called a vertical flue.
 To install this flue, the extra money will be needed as it demands maximum length and extra work to be done.